oscar-foxtrot/PoseBrew/README_en.md

 ## Coursework, MSU Faculty of Computational Mathematics and Cybernetics (CMC MSU) (2025) <br>

 In this work, an end-to-end tool was developed to estimate relative 3D human pose using arbitrary (in-the-wild) .mp4 videos.
-The theoretical description can be found in the [coursework text]().
+The theoretical description can be found in the [coursework text (Russian-only version)]().

 #### Technical Requirements